Budibase/website/content/blog/app-building/github-metrics-dashboard.md

 You need to know what your team is working on.
 What are the next steps?
 What are the roadblocks?

-And a quick way to achieve this is with a GitHub metrics dashboard.
+A quick way to overcome this is with a GitHub metrics dashboard.

 With a dashboard, you can instantly see everything you need to know.

-You can use a dashboard to find out what is working well to praise your team.
+You can use a dedicated app to find out what is working well to praise your team.
 It also helps you discover and fix issues.

 However, due to the unique nature of each project, it is hard to find a pre-made GitHub metrics dashboard that suits your needs.

 The truth is, that a lot of metrics depend on your workflow and how your team tracks them.
 Therefore, it’s often faster and more effective to build your own dashboard.

 This seems counterintuitive until you realize how simple the process is.
 It’s just as easy as getting the hang of premade tools and trying to connect them to your repository.